 Student housing is available only at the Tsaile Campus.
 Students are responsible for adhering to Residence Life terms and conditions.
 For more information, contact the Residence Life Office at (928) 724-6782.

-Note: Housing cost for each session is refundable based on the date of check-in at the residence hall as shown above under "Refunds."
+Note: Housing costs for each session are refundable based on the date of check-in at the residence hall as indicated above under "Refunds".

 Housing Cost by Semester